xmlet/XsdAsm/README.md

 ### Examples

 <div style="text-align: right">
-    Using the Html element from the HTML5 specification a simple example will be explained, which can be extrapolated to other elements.
+    Using the <i>Html</i> element from the HTML5 specification a simple example will be explained, which can be extrapolated to other elements.
 Some simplification will be made in this example for easier understanding.
     <br />
     <br />